 When Verdun’s planting potential was maximized in the early 2000s, the Company looked at acquiring other land with the goal to expand its business.
 The business has grown so that it now consists of 6 production units, all providing specific microclimates which are most favourable to the nectarines, peaches, flat peaches, plums, apricots and pears grown by the group.
 Verdun Estates has an aggressive growth and replacement strategy, continually searching for new falvourful varieties to expand their offer.
 They also continually invest in infrastructure and technology to stay competitive in the global market.

 Conservation is also high on the Company’s priority list.
-Despite abundant good quality water resources, special measures are taken to carefully schedule irrigation to protect this natural source.
+Despite abundant good quality water resources, special measures are taken to schedule irrigation to protect this natural source.
 Alternative, non-chemical plant protection options are continuously investigated.
-Energy efficiency and the protection of the bio-diversity of the land, are further priorities on the estate.
-165 Hectares of Windhoek Sandstone Fynbos is still found on the mountainous areas on Verdun.
+Energy efficiency and the protection of the biodiversity of the land, are further priorities on the estate.
+165 Hectares of Windhoek Sandstone Fynbos are still found in the mountainous areas of Verdun.

 The management of Verdun Estates recognized the importance of a dedicated, skilled and committed labour force.
 They are immensely passionate about and committed to the recruitment, training and development of their people.
 They also believe in healthy and happy communities and continually invest in the well being of their work force and their families.